 3. Lack of Aligned Goals

 You want a different goal and your employees have their own goals they want to achieve.
 Where they feel that achieving your goals doesn’t help them personally, they won’t be fully engaged.

 It is very baffling how employers threaten their employees’ job security and expect them to be engaged.
 People need to feel safe and where they do not, they will find safety and assurance elsewhere.

 5. Treating Your Customers better than your staff.

 How you treat your staff is how they will treat your customers.
 In trying to satisfy customers, employers treat their employees shabbily, to their own detriment.

-In conclusion, you need to employ these strategies so you can have their hearts.
+In conclusion, you need to employ these employee engagement strategies so you can have their hearts.
 When this happens, you have their creativity, ingenuity and above all their loyalty, and you will be able to attain all the goals you have set.